pvraab/liri-node-app/README.md

 3. Make a JavaScript file named `keys.js`.

-* Inside the keys.js file will manage the Spotify keys and look like this:
+* The keys.js file will manage the Spotify keys and looks like this:

 ```js
 console.log('this is loaded');